TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

       * [ ] Then the second
       * [ ] And the third!
 It's multi!
     * [ ] On `styles.css`:
       * [ ] How can all these stylesheets co-exist?
 What happens to desktop and tablet when a user is on their phone?
-Explain in extended comments!
+Explain!
     * **BEAST MODE** - Pixel perfection!
-    * **NIGHTMARE MODE** - Write a mediq query for XL monitors!
+    * **NIGHTMARE MODE** - Write a media query for XL monitors!
   * [ ] **Vertical Timeline**
     * [ ] Got `styles.css`?
     * [ ] And `mobile.css`?